RTEMS/rtems/contrib/README.md

 The path is `contrib/bsps/arm/stm32u5/stm32u5xx-hal-driver` with `1.5.0` being the version.

+### No available version

+If there is no version then take the commit date + hash used for the import for example with `xz`:

+- contrib/cpukit/xz-embedded/2015-11-03-e75f4eb

 ## Current Sources

 These are the current source directories and where they are from.
 Look at the